 Tobias with the chicken pen at Sonrei House in Beto Tasi, Dili.

 The Kadi Chicken Project

 The Kadi Chicken Project has 3 main components: health education, chicken pens and chicken vaccination.
 Since 2008, we have been investigating the challenges of raising chickens in Timor-Leste.
 We educate farmers about looking after chickens and the benefits of eating eggs.
 We've found that good sturdy pens are helpful in protecting chickens especially during the night.
 We also collaborate with MAF to vaccinate the chickens.

-Or, if you'd like to buy a roll of chicken wire and get started in raising chickens you can purchase them from our shop at our training centre in Beto.
+We stock chicken wire, water drippers and food grinders to improve chicken raising.
+If you'd like to buy a roll of chicken wire and get started in raising chickens you can purchase them from our shop at our training centre in Beto.

 As of October, 2016, we have 3 chicken pens operational and 3 more under construction.

 Chicken mortality is a huge problem in Timor-Leste.
 Predation from other domestic and wild animals is likely to be the number 1 killer.
 Those that survive may be stolen.
 Those that remain are at risk of being totally wiped out by Newcastle's Disease.